ingeniasoftware/luthier-ci/docs/en/003_routes.md

     <i class="fa fa-check" aria-hidden="true"></i>
     <strong>Routes generated automatically</strong>
     <br />
-    Luthier-CI will generate the complete route tree for all the optional parameters for you, so you don't have to worry about writing more routes besides the main one.
+    Luthier CI will generate the complete route tree for all the optional parameters for you, so you don't have to worry about writing more routes besides the main one.
 </div>

 #### <a name="parameter-regex"></a> Parameter regex